Pascal Lissouba: Unrest and civil war

 Conflict soon broke out however.
 A coalition of opposition groups and their militias accused Lissouba of rigging the elections.
-Widespread civil war was averted when Gabon and the Organisation of African Unity intervened, but sporadic fighting continued until January 1995.

 Fighting broke out again in June 1997 when Lissouba engaged militias loyal to former President Col. Denis Sassou Nguesso of the Congolese Labor Party (PCT) in Brazzaville, accusing the former president of an attempted coup.
 Sassou Nguesso, however, was able to escape and stage a counterattack.
 Thus began a 4-month civil war that destroyed or damaged much of the capital.
 In early October 1997, Angolan troops invaded Congo on the side of Sassou.
 Most of Brazzaville fell to rebel and Angolan forces on 14 October 1997, and Lissouba fled; within two days the capital was under the control of forces loyal to Sassou Nguesso, and Pointe-Noire fell with little resistance.
-Sassou Nguesso proclaimed himself President on 25 October 1997, but militia forces loyal to Lissouba continued a guerrilla war.
-The vital Congo-Ocean Railway from the coastal city of Pointe-Noire was cut, and Brazzaville was heavily damaged before a cease-fire was agreed to in December 1999.

 Exile and trial

 Following his overthrow, Lissouba lived in exile in London.
 He intended to return to the Congo for the 2002 elections, but in December 2001 he was tried in absentia in Brazzaville, and sentenced to 30 years forced labor for treason and corruption, related to a $150 million oil deal with the American company Occidental Petroleum.
 Since 2004, he had been living in Paris in exile.